 Committing to what’s best

 Clarity of purpose produces elegant simplicity.
 As the saying goes, “When your vision is clear, the decisions are easy.”
 You aren’t wasting your time, energy, or money.
-Your company focuses on providing that profitable overlap of what you value and what your customer values.
+Your company focuses on providing that profitable overlap of what you value and what your customers value.

 Your supportive team

-You won’t achieve your goals alone.
-You’ll need the support of mentors, contractors, and employees.
+You don’t achieve your goals alone.
+You need the support of mentors, contractors, and employees.
 All but the smallest companies rely heavily on the support of their employees.